How To Euthanize A Betta Fish (Humanely & Painlessly)

 Once you have buried your betta fish, you can mark the grave with a small cross or similar.
 Write your betta’s name and a nice quote or meme which will make your children smile each time they read it.

 Cremation Or Pet Cemetary

 If you can afford to, and you want to make an extra special effort, there are many pet cemeteries and crematoriums where you can give your betta fish a proper send-off.

 Purchasing a piece of land to have your betta buried is much less expensive than for a human due to the size of the plot required, and the same is true for a headstone.
 Alternatively, you can get your betta fish cremated and keep it at home with your family.

 Having a proper send-off can help many people, young and old, to deal with death much better, which is why this can be a great option.

 Throw It In The Trash

 Many people deal with the death of a fish with a simple nod and a few kind thoughts.
 The need for a funeral or burial is over the top and unnecessary.
 People are often ok with flushing their dead fish down the toilet or throwing them in the trash.

-Although it is sad when your betta fish is suffering beyond any help, the decision to euthanize your betta is a kind one, that will speed up its inevitable death and put it out of its misery.
+Although it’s sad when your betta fish is suffering beyond any help, the decision to euthanize your betta is a kind one that speeds up its inevitable death, putting it out of its misery.

 It is easy to sometimes assume that a fish is sick beyond treatment, so you should always seek advice on potential treatments before making the decision to end your betta’s life.